 Hundreds of millions of people visit our national parks each year to experience our country’s most pristine landscapes and iconic wildlife.
 What would the rugged hills of Yellowstone be without the grizzlies and wolves crossing them, or the turquoise waters of Biscayne without the sea turtles swimming amongst its reefs?
-Even the National Park Service’s own emblem features a bison, a species once faced with extinction but, thanks in part to national parks, is once again thriving.
+Even the National Park Service’s own emblem features a bison, a species once faced with extinction but, thanks in part to national parks, is thriving.

 Unfortunately, some members of Congress are working to remove safeguards for wildlife in the very places these animals should be protected.

 In recent years, legislation has been introduced that would dismantle protections for certain species and undermine the Endangered Species Act.
 If these bills become law, protections for animals and plants across the country will be lost.
 We must stop these efforts in their tracks.